One million trees in our regional parks

 Recloaking Papatūānuku (recloaking Mother Earth)

 Park ecosystems are in different states of health.
 A significant programme called Recloaking Papatūānuku, or the Parks Restoration Programme, is focused on restoring the formerly grazed areas of parks which are in the poorest states of health.
-Recloaking Papatūānuku includes wetland and forest restoration plantings in Queen Elizabeth Park, Belmont, Kaitoke and Baring Head/Ōrua-pouanui (East Harbour Regional Park).
+Recloaking Papatūānuku includes restoration plantings in Queen Elizabeth Park, Belmont, Kaitoke, Battle Hill and Baring Head/Ōrua-pouanui (East Harbour Regional Park).

 In the winter of 2026, Greater Wellington will have planted over one million native plants across nearly 500 hectares of formerly grazed areas in the regional parks.
 We will continue planting at a rate of about 50-70 hectares, and 200,000 native plants per year.

-The restoration programme is not just about planting trees.
+The restoration programme is not just about planting trees; we aim to restore whole ecosystems.
 Most of the region’s bushland has regenerated through natural processes.
 The restoration programme is supporting natural processes of regeneration with extensive pest plant and animal management work.
 Fire threat management plans, new fire break trails and removal of redundant fencing are also included.

 The programme has been funded initially through Greater Wellington's Low Carbon Acceleration Fund (LCAF) and then the Long-Term Plan.
 The LCAF was established in 2020 by borrowing against a free allocation of carbon credits received for pre-existing forests on Greater Wellington land.